nsnarender5511/go-opentelemety-implemetation/docs/monitoring/Tracing_Details.md

 ### 2.1 Trace Exporter & Provider Setup (`common/telemetry/trace/exporter.go`)

-The OpenTelemetry TracerProvider and OTLP exporter are configured as part of the [Telemetry Setup](./Telemetry%20Setup.md) process, specifically within the `trace.SetupOtlpTraceExporter` function when `ENVIRONMENT=production`.
+The OpenTelemetry TracerProvider and OTLP exporter are configured as part of the ./Telemetry_Setup.md process, specifically within the `trace.SetupOtlpTraceExporter` function when `ENVIRONMENT=production`.

 *   **Exporter:** An `otlptracegrpc` exporter sends trace data to the configured `OTEL_ENDPOINT`.
 *   **Processor:** A `BatchSpanProcessor` is used to export spans efficiently in batches.